sebastianspicker/network-lantern/README.md

 network-diagnostics-suite records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: publication.
-The useful early notes have been carried forward.
+Earlier setup detail now lives in maintained guidance.

 ## Usage
-- Merged scattered true guidance into the docs.
+- Merged scattered reporting guidance into the docs.

 - The older setup fragments have been reduced to the useful parts.